-The season of giving thanks may have been last month, but you may have left out a few people that were either Missouri-born or Show-Me State adopted.
+The season of giving thanks may have been a few months ago, but you may have left out a few people that were either Missouri-born or Show-Me State adopted.
 You may not have known their names, but chances are you know - and have used - their inventions.

 Jack Kilby - Jefferson City-born electrical engineer who invented the first integrated circuit (and received the 2000 Nobel Prize in Physics for it) and was a pioneer in microchip technology.